Find Affordable College Courses

 Read full report on Liberal Arts / Sciences & Humanities at College of Coastal Georgia

 South Georgia State College did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a associate degree.
 It came in at #7 on the list.
-South Georgia State College is a small public school located in the town of Douglas.
+South Georgia State College is a small public school located in the remote town of Douglas.

 About 61% of the students majoring in liberal arts / sciences and humanities at the school are women while 39% are male.